Beric Morley: Education

 Morley attended Chislehurst and Sidcup Grammar School, before graduating from the University of Southampton with a Master's degree in theoretical physics and a Bachelor of Science in mathematics.

-In 1996, at the age of 51, Morley took early retirement to complete a PhD about his first love, castles.
+In 1996, at the age of 53, Morley took early retirement to complete a PhD about his first love, castles.

 Career

 Morley initially went into teaching.
 He taught mathematics at Harrow County School for Boys from 1966 to 1969 before switching to archaeology, eventually spending thirty years in the profession.
-His first role in archaeology was as Assistant Inspector of Ancient Monuments in the Ministry of Public Buildings and Works.
+His first role in archaeology was as Assistant Inspector of Ancient Monuments in the Ministry of Public Building and Works.
 He worked in the West Country and the West Midlands before becoming Regional Director for the South West, based in Bristol.

 Morley declined an offer to be nominated for a fellowship of the Society of Antiquaries of London early in his career.
 He felt he had not yet done enough to deserve the honour.